 Looking for more information about hiking safety?
 Check out the NYS DEC website.

-Once a hiker has completed all six mountains, he or she is awarded a 6er patch and permission to ring the 6er bell in the Berkeley Green band shell.
+Once a hiker has completed all six mountains, they are awarded a 6er patch and permission to ring the 6er bell in the Berkeley Green band shell.
 Register online to receive your official 6er patch and signed certificate of completion.
-Mail in your official 6er registration using our 6er Entry Form.

 Take note, intrepid explorers!